Foundational Concepts

 Residuals

-The residual for each observation (row) is the difference between its actual and predicted values of y:
+The residual for each observation (row) is the difference between the actual and predicted values of y:

 Predicted Values for a Range of x Values